brunofunnie/docker-php-lite-stack/README.md

 - MySQL 5.7
 - Mailhog SMTP Mailtrap

-## Environment Vars
+## XDEBUG and Environment Vars

+For Xbebug to work you must comply with 2 things:

+- Using the vscode settings already provided, you must open the directory this README.md are, and use it as your workspace directory.

-For Xbebug to work you must export the following environment variable (PS: Change the example IP to your host machine IP address):
+- You must export the following environment variable (PS: Change the example IP to your host machine IP address):

 ```bash
 export DOCKER_HOST_IP=192.168.0.1